 The Effect of the COVID-19 Pandemic

 Rates of obesity and anxiety disorder have escalated during the pandemic.
-Multiple factors have led to an increase in stress levels during the pandemic including loss of employment, fear of illness, school closures, supply chain shortages, and inflation.
-Social isolation particularly at the beginning of this period led to a surge in the incidence of mental health conditions and the tendency towards emotional eating.
-Many have been more sedentary during this time due to remote work, closure of gyms, and lack of organized social functions.
-Preventative healthcare services were deferred and resources were diverted to acute care and inpatient settings limiting opportunities for mental health and weight check-ins with primary care providers.6
+Multiple factors have increased stress levels during the pandemic, including loss of employment, fear of illness, school closures, supply chain shortages, and inflation.
+Social isolation, particularly at the beginning of this period, led to a surge in the incidence of mental health conditions and the tendency towards emotional eating.
+Many have been more sedentary during this time due to remote work, the closure of gyms, and the lack of organized social functions.
+Preventative healthcare services were deferred, and resources were diverted to acute care and inpatient settings, limiting opportunities for mental health and weight check-ins with primary care providers.6

-As pandemic restrictions have eased in recent months, it is important for those suffering from anxiety symptoms and struggling with weight management to reconnect with healthcare providers to identify and address the factors discussed here.
-Understanding the complexity of the interrelationship between anxiety and obesity can empower those affected when discussing treatment options with their doctors.
+As pandemic restrictions have eased in recent months, it is essential for those suffering from anxiety symptoms and struggling with weight management to reconnect with healthcare providers to identify and address the factors discussed here.
+Understanding the complexity of the interrelationship between anxiety and obesity can empower those affected when talking about treatment options with their doctors.